 The Bose QuietComfort Earbuds II Truly Wireless are the next generation of the Bose QuietComfort Earbuds Truly Wireless.
 If you value noise isolation, you'll want to check these buds out.
 Like their predecessor, Bose outperforms competitors like the Apple AirPods Pro (2nd generation) Truly Wireless and Sennheiser MOMENTUM True Wireless 3 when it comes to blocking out background noise, thanks to their active noise cancelling (ANC) system.
 Bose has also changed the design of the buds themselves, making them less bulky and more customizable, improving their overall comfort and fit.
 There's also an additional charge in their carrying case compared to their predecessor.

-The Bose QuietComfort 2 are good for neutral sound.
-Out of the box, they have a slight u-shaped sound profile, which delivers a touch of extra thump, rumble, and boom to mixes.
-It doesn't bloat vocals and instruments, which sound clear, accurate, and detailed.
-If you prefer a different sound, their companion app offers a graphic EQ and presets to help you adjust them to your liking.
+The Bose QuietComfort 2 are satisfactory for neutral sound.
+Out of the box, they have a more bass-heavy sound than our test rig measures due to the shape of our rig's ear canals.
+However, the added bass subjectively muddies and clutters vocals and instruments.
+If you prefer a different sound, their companion app offers a graphic EQ and presets to help you adjust them.
 They're in-ear headphones, and their passive soundstage isn't very immersive due to their design.

 The Bose QuietComfort II are excellent for commute and travel.
 These well-built buds have a powerful ANC system, which can easily block out the low rumble of bus and plane engines as well as passenger chit-chat.
 They also have a comfortable fit and are very portable, thanks to their small and lightweight design.
 They have over six and a half hours of continuous battery life, and their carrying case supplies an additional three charges if you need it.